Skip to main content

 Step 1 - Start Here

 In the first step, users can give a name to the automation and also select an icon for quick reference.
-These icons are only for representation
+These icons are for representational purposes only and have no effect on the Automation functionality.

 Step 2 - Create Rule

 Once the Automation is named, the next step is to define the Rule for the Automation.
-These are further divided into 3 sub-steps
+This is further divided into 3 sub-steps.

 Choose a Sensor

-In the 1st sub-step, users can select which sensor should the Automation be monitoring.
-At the time, only the MT30 Button Sensor could be selected in this step.
+In the first sub-step, the user selects which sensor the Automation will be monitoring.
+As of this moment, only the MT30 Button Sensor can be selected in this step.
 The list will be further expanded to other sensor types in the future.

 Choose a Trigger

-In the 2nd step, the type of reading can be selected to be used to trigger this Automation.
-In the case of MT30, the following triggers can be selected
+In the second sub-step, the type of reading can be selected to be used to trigger this Automation.
+In the case of MT30, the following triggers can be selected:

-Any Press - Anytime the MT30 is pressed, regardless of how long its been pressed for, will trigger the automation
+• Any Press - Anytime the MT30 is pressed (regardless of how long its been pressed for) the automation will be triggered

 Choose an Action

-In the last step, the Action needs to be selected.
+In the third and final sub-step, the Action is selected.

-The Automation Builder has 5 different actions that can be enabled with a checkbox.
-This allows users to perform multiple actions with a single trigger.
-The Actions are as below:
+The Automation Builder has five different actions.
+These actions can be configured using the simple Graphical User Interface (GUI), as shown above.
+One or more of the actions can be selected, which allows users to perform multiple actions with a single trigger.
+The available Actions are detailed below:

 Send a Notification